3pm-on-github/mddr/README.md

 # MDDR v0.1.0

-MDDR is a modding tool for spwn with multiple mods.<br>
+MDDR is a modding tool for spwn.<br>
-It currently has 2 preinstalled mods.
+It currently has 1 preinstalled patch.<br>
+-# But it's mostly useless.